 Be warned that if you have a fantastic performing video on TikTok that you want to bring over to Instagram that you will need to post it natively to the app.
-What this means is that by cross-posting or repurposing your TikTok content on Reels, Meta algorithms detect and downgrade content with a TikTok watermark when it is uploaded to their Reels.
+This means that by cross-posting or repurposing your TikTok content on Reels, Meta algorithms detect and downgrade content with a TikTok watermark when uploaded to their Reels.
 To avoid this, you will have to restructure your content for Instagram ad Reels, essentially ensuring that it is original content which can require more work and time.

 Taking advantage of setting up a TikTok account and posting videos will help your brand reach new potential customers on the app.

-Although TikTok started with a majority younger audience of 18-24 years old, in the last year the demographics have expanded to a wide range of ages.
+Although TikTok started with a majority younger audience of 18-24 years old, the demographics have expanded to a wide range of ages in the last year.

-While Instagram Ads have a higher conversion rate, another experiment that was conducted showed that TikTok did a better job of delivering content to a broader audience.
+While Instagram Ads have a higher conversion rate, another experiment showed that TikTok did a better job of delivering content to a broader audience.
 On TikTok anything could go viral – the platform doesn’t only show you content from the people you follow, it also shows you similar content from all over the globe.
-This provides your business with a great opportunity for brand awareness to reach a larger base of potential customers.
+This gives your business a great opportunity for brand awareness to reach a larger base of potential customers.

 TikTok videos are more authentic and less polished content which means creating content on the platform is inexpensive – all you need is a smartphone.
 TikTok ads are heavily based on user-generated content where content creators are more personal, trying to connect with a community rather than push a sale.
 A key difference between Instagram and TikTok is that your content creator doesn’t need to be famous or have a large following.
 Thanks to the algorithm and the for you page TikTok users are used to seeing normal people talking about everything.
 One of the largest and longest-running trends on the app is #tiktokmademebuyit where users show the products they bought off the recommendation or an ad seen on TikTok and give an honest review.

-As TikTok is an entertainment platform, this means marketers need to be more creative when producing Ad content.
+As TikTok is an entertainment platform, marketers must be more creative when producing Ad content.
 When creating TikTok content, marketers need to consider the industry they’re in, the product or service they are trying to promote, and how creative you’re going to get – TikTok has a wide range of effects that can make your video content creation within a few minutes.